sleepytariq/regex-filter/README.md

 }
 ```

-A new directory named `cleaned_files` will be created in the given directory containing the new files
+A new directory named `REGEX_FILTER` will be created in the given output directory containing the cleaned input